-Property rights are not guaranteed.
-Almost all property belongs to the state, and government control extends even to chattel property (domestically produced goods and all imports and exports).
-A functioning modern judicial system does not exist.
-Corruption in the government and security forces is rampant.
-The ruling Workers’ Party, the Korean People’s Army, and members of the cabinet run companies that compete to earn foreign exchange.
+Almost all property belongs to the state.
+Government control extends even to chattel property.
+There is no functioning judiciary, and the rule of law is weak.
+Corruption and bribery are rampant throughout the government, and state institutions are opaque.
+The ruling Workers’ Party, the Korean People’s Army, and members of the cabinet run all companies earning foreign exchange.

 No effective tax system is in place.
 The government commands and dictates almost every part of the economy.
 The government sets production levels for most products, and state-owned industries account for nearly all GDP.
-The state directs all significant economic activity.
+The state continues to direct all significant economic activity.
 Large military spending further drains scarce resources.
-Despite the state’s attempts to crack down on them, black markets have grown.
+Black markets have grown despite the state’s attempts to crack down on them.

 Decades of rigid central planning have ruined industries and left most business equipment in permanent disrepair.
 The labor force suffers from prolonged malnutrition and abject poverty.
 There is no trace of a dynamic labor market.
 North Korea’s monetary regime is completely controlled, which leads to price distortions, and China continues its extensive subsidies of the country’s food and energy.

 Trade and investment flows are controlled by the government and affected by multilateral economic sanctions.
 The regime may be attempting to start modest economic opening by encouraging limited foreign direct investment, but the dominant influence of the military establishment makes any meaningful near-term change unlikely.
 Access to financing is very limited and constrained by the repressive and firmly state-controlled economic system.